Cutting a Pancake with an Exotic Knife: The constrained long-legged L , X , H , and phi

-We can define a {\em constrained long-legged} $\overline{\sf H}$ to consist of a pair of parallel lines joined by a perpendicular line segment (the crossbar), or any image of such a figure under $\sG_{\mathnormal sim}$.
+We define a {\em constrained long-legged} $\overline{\sf H}$ to consist of a pair of parallel lines joined by a perpendicular line segment (the crossbar).
+The group $\simGroup$ acts transitively on the \mabs\ of all such knives.
 Two $\overline{\sf H}$'s can meet in a maximum of $\kappa(\overline{\sf H}) = 7$ points.
 This can be done in three inequivalent ways, but we will only make use of one of them, the arrangement shown in Fig.\ \ref{FigcH2}.

 It is straightforward to arrange $n$ $\overline{\sf H}$'s so that each pair intersect in seven points in this way, by first drawing the $n$ crossbars so that each one crosses the others at a small angle, similar to the arrangement of lines in Fig.\ \ref{FigKnife2}.
 By making these crossbars have slowly increasing and incommensurable lengths, we ensure that when we add the parallel lines to the crossbars, there are no triple intersections in the resulting graph.
-Figure \ref{FigcH3} illustrates the construction when $n=3$.
+Figure \ref{FigcH3J} illustrates the construction when $n=3$.

 From \eqref{EqEV}, the maximum number of regions with $n$ $\overline{\sf H}$'s is then \beql{EqcH} a_{\overline{\sf H}}(n) = \frac{7n^2-n+2}{2} \quad (\seqnum{A140063})~. \eeq with initial values $1, 4, 14, 31, 55, \ldots$.
 We were surprised to find that this sequence was already in the OEIS, in a 2008 entry.
 This entry formerly contained a link to a webpage \cite{Kin09} of David Kinsella, where it was stated that this sequence gives the maximum number of regions that the plane can be divided into by drawing $n$ circles and $n$ lines.
 This webpage now seems to be lost, but the Internet Archive's {\em Wayback Machine} has preserved enough of this document (see \cite{Kin09}: the figures are missing) to make it clear that this was an empirical observation based on examination of the constructions for $n \le 4$ pairs of circles and lines.